prof-rossetti/southernct-csc-443-201701/projects/personal-website/checkpoints/style/checkpoint.md

 ## Instructions

-Start with a simple `index.html` file similar to the example below:
+Start with a simple `index.html` file.
+If you don't have one on hand, try one similar to the example below:

 ```` html
 <!DOCTYPE html>